When Is the Best Time to Buy Plane Tickets?

 What is the best time to buy tickets for holiday travel?

-If you’re already thinking about getting away for Thanksgiving or the December holidays, check out flights and, if you find a price you like, book your tickets now.
-Although September is traditionally the best time to buy holiday airline tickets on the cheap, the pandemic has made travel unpredictable, so it may be worth locking in your tickets as soon as you can.
-Just make sure there will be no change fees if you find a lower price later on and want to switch your flight.
+While September is traditionally the best time to buy holiday airline tickets on the cheap, you’ll want to be sure to book them by mid-October.
+If you do decide to book them earlier, just make sure there will be no change fees if you find a lower price later on and want to switch your flight.

 Why do flight prices fluctuate so much?